pcherrera/pcherrera.github.io/_pages/about.md

   - /about.html
 ---

-I am Pablo Herrera Ph.D student at Pontificia Universidad Católica under the supervision of [Norbert Heuer](http://www.mat.uc.cl/~nheuer/) and [Thomas Führer](http://www.mat.uc.cl/~tofuhrer/).
-My research focus is the numerical resolution of Higher order Partial Differential Equations and Discontinous Petrov Galerkin methods.
+Welcome to my academic website.

+My name is Pablo Herrera Ph.D in Mathematics at Pontificia Universidad Católica de Chile. and I am currently a Postdoctoral Researcher at Pontificia Universidad Católica de Valparaiso.
+My work focuses on Discontinuous Petrov-Galerkin (DPG) Methods with optimal test functions, Higher-Order PDEs, and neural control.